-We only need three things from you to start the expedited Texas apostille death certificate service process.
+We only need three things from you to complete the expedited Texas apostille death certificate service process.

 First, mail us or drop off an original Texas death certificate at our office.
 The death certificate you submit to us cannot be a photocopy or a notarized copy and you